harryplusplus/mikro-orm-pglite/README.md

 #### `pglite`

-The type of the `pglite` attribute is:
+The type of the `pglite` property is:

 ```typescript
 export interface PGliteProvider {